American Eagle Eaglet

-The Eaglet 31 was a United States two-seat tandem ultra-light high-winged monoplane of the early 1930s.
+The Eaglet 31 is a United States two-seat tandem ultra-light high-winged monoplane of the early 1930s.
 Intended as a low-cost aircraft, its limited production run relegated it to a footnote in aviation history.

 Design and development

 The American Eagle Aircraft Corporation found that demand for their A-129 biplane and their other models was badly affected by the Wall Street stockmarket crash of late 1929 which ushered in the Great Depression.
 The small ultra-light, tandem two-seat Eaglet was therefore designed by company president, Edward E. Porterfield, to appeal to pilots with more modest pockets.
 Porterfield set a realistic goal of manufacturing an aircraft for $1,000.
 The first advertised price was $995.00.